Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Model

 \cref{fig:energy-price-model-viz} visualizes the model we use to model energy prices and \cref{tab:symbol-overview} provides an overview of the different model parameters and symbols used in this chapter.

-\paragraph{Shutdown policies} We consider two basic shutdown policies and describe their overall energy costs based on the parameters $\pavg$, $k$, $x$, $T$ and the system power consumption under full operation $P$. \enquote{Always on} (AO) describes a no-shutdown policy where no temporary shutdowns are performed, independent of the energy price. \enquote{With shutdowns} (WS), on the other hand, means that the whole infrastructure is shut down during phases with high energy prices, leaving only $\plow$ relevant for the overall energy costs:
+\paragraph{Shutdown policies} We consider two fundamental shutdown policies and describe their overall energy costs based on the parameters $\pavg$, $k$, $x$, $T$, and the system power consumption under full operation~$C$. \enquote{Always on} (AO) describes a no-shutdown policy where no temporary shutdowns are performed, independent of the energy price. \enquote{With shutdowns} (WS), on the other hand, means that the whole infrastructure is shut down during phases with high energy prices, leaving only $\plow$ relevant for the overall energy costs:

-To compare the scenarios of shutdowns during high energy price phases against no shutdowns, we consider the quotient of the TCO and the time that the system is operational and denote it as the \textit{cost per compute} (CPC).
-Consequently, the cost efficiencies for the two policies are given as follows:
+To compare the scenarios of shutdowns during high energy price phases against no shutdowns, we consider the quotient of the TCO and the time that the system is operational and denote it as the \textit{cost~per~compute}~(CPC).
+The ratios for the two policies are given as follows:

-Working with all above assumptions, we can thus express the question, whether shutdowns are beneficial for cost efficiency, given $F$, $\pavg$, $k$ and $x$, as a simple inequality:
+Working with all the above assumptions, we can thus express the question, whether shutdowns are beneficial for cost efficiency, given $F$, $\pavg$, $k$ and $x$, as a simple inequality:

 Interestingly, this inequality does not depend on $x$, but only relies on $k$ and $\pavg$ to characterize energy prices.
-The ratio $\frac{F}{E_\text{AO}}$ reflects the cost structure of the compute system and is denoted~by~$\Psi$:
+The ratio $\frac{F}{E_\text{AO}}$ reflects the cost distribution of the compute system, which we consider to be an inherent property of the system and denote it by~$\Psi$:

-This brings us to the following concise inequality which expresses the model's prediction whether temporary shutdowns are economically viable:
+This brings us to the following concise inequality, which expresses the model's prediction whether temporary shutdowns are economically viable: